 While fruits shouldn’t make up a large portion of a Sulcata tortoise’s diet, it is still important that they make up around 5% of their diet.

-Some good fruits for Sulcata tortoises include melon, bananas, strawberries, kiwi, peaches, blueberries, and apples.
+Some good fruits for Sulcata tortoises include melon, bananas, strawberries, kiwi, peaches, prickly pear, blueberries, and apples.
 However, it is very important that you don’t feed your Sulcata tortoise fruits that have pits or large seeds in them.
 This can cause a choking hazard.
+You can learn more in my article on what fruits can you feed a Sulcata tortoise?

 Also, make sure that you chop up the fruit into small pieces so that your tortoise can easily consume the fruit.
 Lastly, make sure that you discard any uneaten fruit so that it doesn’t attract wasps or other insects.